 Estimated Repair Cost

-3. Heat Pump Won’t Defrost
+3. Heat Pump Can’t Remove Ice Buildup

-- Your gutters are leaking water on top of your heat pump, creating an icy buildup.
+- Your gutters are leaking water on top of your heat pump, producing an icy buildup.

-- A part is malfunctioning, which may include the reversing valve, relays, controls or sensors.
+- A part is malfunctioning, which may involve the reversing valve, relays, controls or sensors.

 - The outdoor fan motor is damaged, dying or dead.